variety/variety/README.markdown

 ##### Dependencies #####

 Absolutely none, except MongoDB.
-Written in 100% JavaScript. _(mongod's "noscripting" may not be set to true.)_
+Written in 100% JavaScript. _(mongod's "noscripting" may not be set to true, and 'strict mode' must be disabled.)_

 #### Reporting Issues / Contributing ####